PooyaDustdar/dockerize-laravel/README.md

-# dockerize-laravel
+# Dockerize Laravel
-Easy Deploy Dockerized Laravel Framework With Nginx (Production).
+Easy Deploy Dockerized Laravel App With Nginx (Production).

 ## Installation using [Composer](https://getcomposer.org/)
 In your terminal application move to the root directory of your laravel project using the `cd` command and require the project as a dependency using composer.